Issues in Ethics: Confidentiality

 - disseminating research findings without disclosing personal identifying information;

-- removing, disguising, or coding personal identifying information;
+- removing, disguising, or coding personal identifying information; and

 - obtaining written informed consent from the participant (or, in the case of a child, the parent or guardian) to disseminate findings that include photographic/video images or audio voice recordings that might reveal personal identifying information.

-Because legal requirements in this area are very strict and because institutions monitor research on human subjects very carefully, professionals should seek further guidance directly from the appropriate personnel in their home institutions.
+Because legal requirements in this area are very strict and because institutions monitor research on human subjects carefully, professionals should seek further guidance directly from the appropriate personnel in their home institutions.

 Confidentiality of Client Information

-Clients must be assured that all aspects of their communication with a speech-language pathologist or audiologist regarding themselves or their family members will be held in the strictest confidence.
+Clients must be assured that all aspects of their communication with an audiologist or speech-language pathologist regarding themselves or their family members will be held in the strictest confidence.
 Clients who cannot trust professionals to treat information as confidential may withhold information that is important to assessment and treatment.
 When professionals disregard the privacy of their clients, the clients are injured in obvious and/or subtle ways.
 Evaluations, treatment plans and therapy, discussions with the client or the client's relatives, consultations with the family or with other professionals, treatment records, and payment negotiations should all be treated as confidential.
 All persons who come into possession of client information are equally bound by this requirement.
 Therapists, supervisors, assistants, and support staff in schools, facilities, and firms overseeing billing services are all prohibited from revealing client information to unauthorized third parties.
-ASHA members have a responsibility not only for monitoring their own conversations, securing of records, and sharing of client information, but also for ensuring that supervisees and support staff are adhering to ethical requirements regarding privacy.
+ASHA members have a responsibility not only for monitoring their own conversations, securing records, and sharing client information, but also for ensuring that supervisees and support staff are adhering to ethical requirements regarding privacy.
 ASHA members who oversee facilities delivering services should have in place policies and sanctions regarding violations of confidentiality by their employees or by students working under supervision.

 Guidance With Respect to Verbal Communication

 In the case of a competent adult, no one other than the client herself or himself has the right to authorize the release of information.
 In the case of a child, only the parent of record or guardian ad litem has this right.
 It should be noted that there will be cases (e.g., in custody disputes or under custody agreements) in which a biological or adoptive parent has neither the right to know client information nor the right to authorize disclosures.
 In the case of an incompetent adult, only the designated family member(s) or legal guardian has the right to authorize disclosure.
-Good practice suggests:
+Good practice suggests the following:

 - In all treatment situations, a written form specifying disclosure of information should be provided to, and signed by, the client or client representative at the beginning of treatment.

-- Every client record should contain a clear, specific, up-to-date, and easily located statement of who has the right of access to client information and who may authorize the release of such information to other parties.
+- Every client record should contain a clear, specific, up-to-date, and easily located statement indicating who has the right of access to client information and who may authorize the release of such information to other parties.

 In rare cases, courts or administrative bodies with subpoena power may legitimately require the disclosure of confidential information.
 When a court serves an organization or individual with a subpoena requiring records or other information as evidence in a legal proceeding, typically the professional complies with the request; however, it is often prudent for professionals to seek legal advice in such situations.

-Professionals are prohibited from discussing clients in public places—such as elevators, cafeterias, staff lounges, or clinical/business sites— with others, specifically including the practitioner's family members and friends.
+Professionals are prohibited from discussing clients in public places—such as elevators, cafeterias, staff lounges, restrooms, or clinical/business sites— with others, specifically including the practitioner's family members and friends.
 Practitioners sometimes think that if they do not use the client's name such discussions are acceptable, but this is not true.
 Any description of, or comment about, a client who is being served constitutes disclosure of confidential information.